margherita-c/nevus_app/doc/README.md

 - place the moles on a human figure, so that its location will be known even without a photo of it

 ## Data model
+All the data is stored into json files that are loaded and saved when entering or exiting form a screen.
 ### Photo
 Photos are linked to only one campaign, each image can contain more than one mole, has a list of spots identify each mole and its position.
 Each photo contains a description that identifies which region of the body the picture rapresents, photos that depict the same area will be stored together in a specific folder.
 ### Spot